CSR Tools

 Why should SMEs use the VSME sustainability report?

-Even though the VSME standard is not a legal requirement, it offers numerous advantages:
+Even though the VSME standard is not a legal requirement, it offers clear advantages:

-2. Facilitating lending: Banks and investors are paying more attention to sustainability information.
+• Facilitating lending: Banks and investors pay more attention to sustainability information.

-3. Strategic advantages: Developing a structured sustainability strategy helps to minimize risks and exploit opportunities.
+• Strategic advantages: Developing a structured sustainability strategy helps minimize risks and identify opportunities.

-4. Efficient reporting: The VSME sustainability report has a modular structure, which means that SMEs only need to record relevant data.
+• Efficient reporting: The VSME sustainability report has a modular structure, so SMEs only need to record data relevant to them.

 The VSME standard divides the report into two modules: